13 January 2015

 Evidence from around the world shows that steps such as lowering drink drive limits and stepping up police enforcement measures such as random breath-testing are extremely effective at reducing drink drive casualties.

-In England & Wales our drink driving limit laws are out of touch with public opinion and HM Government needs to take a much tougher approach towards people who choose to flout the law, and do much more to prevent the hundreds of needless deaths and injuries that we see on UK roads every year.
+In England and Wales our drink driving limit laws are out of touch with public opinion and HM Government needs to take a much tougher approach towards people who choose to flout the law, and do much more to prevent the hundreds of needless deaths and injuries that we see on UK roads every year.